Alvitta Ottley

 Associate Professor of Computer Science and Engineering | Washington University in St. Louis

-I am an Associate Professor in the Computer Science & Engineering Department at Washington University in St. Louis, Missouri, USA.
-I am also the director of the Visual Interface and Behavior Exploration (VIBE) Lab and hold a courtesy appointment in the Psychological and Brain Sciences Department.
+I am an Associate Professor of Computer Science & Engineering at Washington University in St. Louis, where I direct the Visual Interface and Behavior Exploration (VIBE) Lab.
+My research brings together data visualization, human-AI collaboration, and decision-making under uncertainty to design systems that help people reason more effectively in complex environments.

 books